qslin/methylation-array/README.md

 This repo contains template scripts for methylation-array (EPICv2) analysis.

-report.Rmd can be rendered into an HTML report.
+Render report.Rmd for an HTML report.

 Before rendering, check the following parameters:
 - raw_data_root_folder: path to the folder of all raw data.